libvips/libvips/doc/How-it-opens-files.md

 $ vips shrink fred.png jim.png 10 10
 ```

-meaning shrink `fred.png` by a factor of 10 in both axies and write as
+meaning shrink `fred.png` by a factor of 10 in both axes and write as
 `jim.png`.

 You can imagine this operation running without needing `fred.png` to be